 2.6.1 Mechanism to empower the community

-Initial legal advice has indicated that the set of powers in this report can be made available to the ICANN community.
-More specifically there are approaches we can take within ICANN to make these powers legally available and durable.
+Initial legal advice has indicated that the set of powers proposed in this report can be reserved to the ICANN multistakeholder community.
+More specifically there are approaches we can take within ICANN to make these powers legally available and enforceable.

-As overall comments, the CCWG is largely agreed on the following:
+As overall comments, the CCWG-Accountability is largely agreed on the following:

-To be as restrained as possible in the degree of structural or changes required in ICANN to create the mechanism for these powers
+To be as restrained as possible in the degree of structural or organizing changes required in ICANN to create the mechanism for these powers

-mechanism should be organised along the same lines as the community – that is, in line and compatible with existing SO / AC / SG structures
+To organize the mechanism along the same lines as the community – that is, in line and compatible with the current SO / AC / SG structures (without making it impossible to change these in future)

-The subsections below explain the CCWG’s reference proposal for the Community Mechanism and the major alternative considered to it (6.6.1.1), and the proposed participants in the mechanism and their levels of influence (6.6.1.2).
+The subsections below explain the CCWG-Accountability’s reference proposal for the Community Mechanism and the major alternative considered to it (2.6.1.1), and the proposed participants in the mechanism and their levels of influence (2.6.1.2).

-2.6.1.1 The Community Mechanism: Reference Mechanism
+2.6.1.1 The Community Mechanism: SO/AC Membership Model

-In its deliberations and in discussion with its independent legal counsel, it has become clear that ICANN as a non-profit corporation based in California can deliver the powers the CCWG is proposing for the community.
+In its deliberations and in discussion with its independent legal counsel, it has become apparent that ICANN as a non-profit corporation organized under California law is able to reserve the multistakeholder community the powers the CCWG-Accountability is proposing for the community.
 To secure the delivery of these powers, however, ICANN needs to make use of membership or designator roles.

-the status quo, the best we could do is to incorporate weaker variations of the proposed powers in the ICANN bylaws, but they would be unlikely to be enforceable to the degree the global multistakeholder community - or this CCWG - would expect.
-In preparing for the environment that emerges following the end of the post-NTIA contract, our task as a CCWG is to strengthen ICANN’s accountability, not to allow it to be weakened.
+While the status quo has elements of a designator model, efforts to simply expand the powers of the multistakeholder community through the Bylaws would be insufficient because such Bylaws would be unlikely to be enforceable to the degree the global multistakeholder community - or this CCWG-Accountability - would expect.
+In preparing for the environment that emerges following the end of the post-NTIA contract, our task as a CCWG-Accountability is to strengthen ICANN’s accountability, not to allow it to be weakened.
 So the status quo is not an option.

-California law, similar to the law of many other jurisdictions, allows for membership of nonprofit corporations.
-Members have range of powers guaranteed in law, and the tools to enforce their rights against the corporation as well.
+California law, similar to the law of many other jurisdictions, allows for membership of non-profit corporations.
+Members have certain powers provided by law that may be expanded upon through Articles and Bylaws in a manner that is enforceable.

-The CCWG has therefore decided to propose a Reference Mechanism based on membership to the community in this Public Comment report, as it is the approach that based on analysis so far fits requirements best.
-The Reference Mechanism would have the following key characteristics:
+The CCWG-Accountability proposes a the creation of a formal membership body called the “SO/AC Membership model.
+This is the approach that, based on analysis so far, fits requirements best.
+This model, referred to here as the Reference Mechanism would have the following key characteristics:

-The ICANN Supporting Organizations and Advisory Committees would each become a “member” of ICANN, and through unincorporated associations would exercise the community powers set out in this part of this Report.
+The ICANN Supporting Organizations and Advisory Committees would each become a “Member” of ICANN, and through organization as unincorporated associations they would exercise the community powers proposed in this part of the Report.

-In their role as members, they would exercise the new community powers set out in 6.6.2-6.6.7 below.
-The lawyers are clear that the powers we are proposing can be realized - and enforced - with this membership model.
+In their role as Members, they would exercise the new community powers set out in 2.6.2-2.6.7 below.
+Our legal counsel have advised that the powers we are proposing can be realized and enforced through this Membership model.

+All of the existing functions and work of the SOs and ACs would continue being done within the framework of the ICANN Bylaws.
+It is only the new accountability powers that would require use of the unincorporated associations.

-There would be no need for individuals or organizations to ICANN or the SOs or ACs they participate in to do anything that they currently do within ICANN.
-Community participants would have the choice of opting in and participating in this new accountability system, or to simply keep on doing what they do today in an ICANN that more accountable than it is today.
+There would be no need for individuals or organizations to change the ways in which they participate in ICANN or the SOs or ACs to create the new “Members” or “unincorporated associations.”
+Community participants would have the choice of opting in and participating in this new accountability system, or to simply keep on doing what they do today in an ICANN that is more accountable than it is today.